 What's more, hiring a designer means you'll need to divert recruiting resources to find the right person and management resources to guide them once they're on board.

-And no matter how great your organization's culture, you'll have to deal with turnover.
+And no matter how great your organization's culture is, you'll have to deal with turnover.

 Here’s the truth: hiring an in-house UX designer is a complicated, time-consuming undertaking.
 Plus, it’s expensive.
 But if you have the resources to hire the right people and the initiative to build a long-term strategy, then hiring an in-house designer could be the right choice for you.

 Hiring a UX Agency